LeapBeyond/terraform-aws-sandbox/README.md

 I'm also hoping that this will evolve into an exemplar of general best practices and common conventions around using AWS and Terraform.

+## To use
+First modify and execute the `bootstrap-scripts` to get the base accounts, groups, keys and S3 backend sorted out.

+Second setup `terraform.tfvars` for the `platform-scripts`, then do appropriate `terraform init` & `terraform apply` to get it all up and running.